mohammad0234/Fitness-Tracker-App/README.md

 5. **Navigate to the `fitjourney` folder in the terminal**

-Once project is configured open the integrated terminal in VS Code to run the project commands.
+Once project is configured, open the integrated terminal in VS Code to run the project commands.

 You can do this by:
 - Clicking the **three dots** in the top menu bar